 This key performance area addresses the development of education and training for disaster risk management and associated professions as well as the inclusion of disaster risk management and risk-avoidance programmes in school curricula.
-It also outlines that awareness needs to be created within the community.
+It also outlines that awareness needs to be created within the community including the awareness related to the Covid-19 pandemic.